rddim/FreeTubePortable/Other/Source/Readme.txt

 user in an INI file next to FreeTubePortable.exe called FreeTubePortable.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to FreeTubePortable.ini next to FreeTubePortable.exe.
+To use it, copy FreeTubePortable.ini from this directory next to FreeTubePortable.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false